bojkovladislav/tick-track/README.md

 ## Technologies

-The React Todo App leverages a powerful stack of technologies:
+The React Todo App leverages this stack of technologies to deliver a seamless user experience:

 ### React.js

-Built with React.js library, ensuring a modular and efficient development process.
+Built with the React.js library, the app ensures a modular and efficient development process, making it easy to manage and scale.

 ### TypeScript 📝

 Developed using TypeScript for static typing, enhancing code quality and developer productivity.
+TypeScript helps catch potential errors early in the development process, making the codebase more robust.

 ### Axios 🌐

 Incorporates Axios for efficient HTTP requests, enabling seamless communication with the backend server.
+Axios simplifies the process of handling asynchronous operations, making data retrieval and updates smooth and reliable.

+### Bulma CSS 🎨

+Styled with Bulma CSS, the app boasts a modern and responsive design.
+Bulma provides a flexible and clean CSS framework, contributing to the app's aesthetic appeal and user-friendly interface.

+### React Transition Group 🔄

+Integrates React Transition Group for smooth and elegant transitions between different components and states.
+This enhances the user experience by adding subtle animations and transitions, making the app visually appealing.

+### Classnames and Sass 🎉

+Employs Classnames and Sass for efficient styling and class management.
+Classnames simplify dynamic class assignment, while Sass enhances CSS with variables, nesting, and other features, promoting a maintainable and organized styling approach.

 ### Local Storage

 Utilizes local storage to persistently store and retrieve user preferences, such as the selected theme, and user-generated todos.
+This ensures a seamless user experience even when the user refreshes or revisits the application.

 ## [🔝 Back to Top](#react-todo-app-documentation)